chris-allnutt/unit-tested-corona/README.md

 end
 ```

 Except in my experience you can write tests for the first one but not the second one, because of the way spies work with the busted testing framework.
+When using the second method, Lua just takes care of the "self" portion at runtime (at least thats what I'm lead to believe by their documentation)

 TODO:
  * Put display mock into its own folder.